Does it snow in Portugal?

 However, it’s worth considering that the temperature varies a lot depending on the region.

-In Lisbon, the climate usually ranges from 8°C to 16°C in the winter months.
+In Lisbon, the climate usually ranges from 8°C to 16°C in winter.

 In Serra da Estrela, the average is between -2ºC and 3ºC.